C-r-o-m-e-r/e-commerce/README.md

 -   **Seller Dashboard:** A dedicated dashboard for sellers to view sales statistics, recent orders, and low-stock items.
 -   **Coupon System:** Sellers can create percentage-based or fixed-amount discount codes with optional expiration dates.
 Buyers can apply these codes in the cart to receive a discount.
 -   **Shopping Cart:** Persistent, server-side cart with functionality to add, remove, and update item quantities. **Supports both guest and authenticated users**, with seamless cart merging upon login.
+-   **Comprehensive Admin Panel:**
+    -   A central **dashboard** with site-wide statistics (total users, products, sales).
+    -   Full **user management** (view all, edit roles, block/unblock, delete, search & filter).
+    -   Full **product management**, including the ability to approve/reject new products from sellers, edit any product's details, and delete products from the marketplace.
 -   **Wishlist Management:** Users can create and manage multiple wishlists.
 -   **Order History:** Users can view a list of all their past orders and see a detailed breakdown of each one.
 -   **Product Reviews & Ratings:** Users who have purchased a product can leave a star rating (1-5) and a written review.